Updated March 1, 2021

 Pittsburgh's parks offer many different points of entry!
 Select a map below and begin planning your next trip to your neighborhood park.

-Park systems in other US cities and around the world are closing because people are not following proper physical distancing.
-If we stick together by staying apart, we can help ensure that our park system stays open and safe for all at a time when we need it more than ever.
+Let's stick together by staying apart, so we can help ensure that our park system stays open and safe for all at a time when we need it more than ever.